Sample 1: Articulate Rise 360

 Click below to see all related deliverables, including the design document, storyboard and training aids.

-Currently, the owner or business manager handles all intake interviews alongside other responsibilities.
-Empowering experienced kennel staff to lead intake interviews and streamlining administrative tasks will help the business grow while improving efficiency and customer satisfaction.
+Business Problem: The owner of this growing kennel business handles all intake interviews alongside other responsibilities.
+Empowering experienced staff to lead that process would improve efficiency, consistency, and customer satisfaction.

-Audience: team members with prior experience working with dogs, including veterinary offices and other animal-care environments.
+Audience: Kennel team members with prior experience working with dogs, including those coming from veterinary or other animal-care environments.

 Business Solution: This sample training program was developed using insights from staff interviews, ensuring it addresses real-world needs.
 Upon completion, kennel staff will be ready to conduct intake interviews and provide data-informed recommendations, supporting smoother operations and better decision-making.
 While this training serves as a prototype, it offers a clear foundation for future implementation.